gvergnaud/type-level-typescript-workshop/presentation/code-examples.md

 const b: number = a; // OK, 42 is a number

 const a: number = 42;
-const b: 42 = a; // Not OK, a number is not assignable as 42.
+const b: 42 = c; // Not OK, a number is not assignable as 42.

 const a = {id: 42, name: "Florent"};
 const b: {id: number} = a;